 Have a Plan

-Many of the clients of our depression therapists of Houston claim that one of the most significant pressures that cause depressive moods are the financial stresses.
+Many of the clients of our depression therapists claim that one of the most significant pressures that cause depressive moods are the financial stresses.
 Make sure you create a budget and plan for what you will spend to accommodate what you can afford.
 Trying to replace sadness with gifts and lavish luxuries will only mask your depressive state for a short-term.
 Try instead, to plan special outings and visits with friends and family instead.
 Organize a special menu that will give you a specific shopping list so you can stick to your budget.

 Learn To Say No